abdul-muhaimin-toha/Voluntree-server/README.md

 [Server Site Repository Link](https://github.com/Porgramming-Hero-web-course/b9a11-server-side-abdul-muhaimin-toha)

-#### User Authentication and Registration:

-- Users can register using their email or social media accounts.
-- During registration, a random password is generated for enhanced security.

-#### JWT Protection:

-- The entire website is protected by JWT (JSON Web Tokens) authentication, ensuring secure access to protected routes and resources.

 #### Post Management:

 - Users can create, edit, and delete posts if they are looking for volunteers.